 We arrived at Newport Park before 1:00 with an expected check-in of 2:00 so we just relaxed and enjoyed the lunch and the woods.
 Once we set up, we were off for a provisioning trip to Winn Dixie and a laundry.
 We stayed there because it was the closest campground to Wakulla Springs which has no camping.

 11.9 Boat Tour of Wakulla Springs

 We took an early morning boat tour in a small purpose-built boat captained by Ranger Charlie.
-He described every bird, alligator, and the manatees we saw during the hour plus trip.
+He described every bird, alligator, and manatee we saw during the hour plus trip.
 The boat was equipped with two electric outboards powered by batteries charged by 20 solar cells on the roof.
-Since it was overcast yesterday, Charlie started the third engine, an inboard, part way thru the tour.
+Since it was an overcast day, Charlie started the third engine, an inboard, part way through the tour.

-He also explained to us the formally crystal clear water was not greenish because of the phosphates that had leached into the underground aquifer as development encroached on the park.
+He also explained to us the formerly crystal clear water was greenish because of the phosphates that had leached into the underground aquifer as development encroached on the park.
 This colored water stopped the famous glass bottom boats from seeing much.

 A church group of about 25 people shared the boat with us.

 After the first tour, we went to the lovely Wakulla Lodge to warm up and enjoy some lunch.
 Joan had a nice salad topped with shrimp and I enjoyed a large bowl of tasty seafood gumbo – then I had several plates of Joan’s salad.
 Nice lunch, beautiful surroundings, and a room built to be lively while still permitting conversation.

 We did a 2-mile circuit hike in the woods surrounding the Wakulla Lake.
 It was partially graded and partially boardwalk.
 Easy to walk but unfortunately most of the explanatory signs had been vandalized.
 The boardwalk went over a spring fed stream that led into Wakulla Lake.